thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 Note in the above form that the second select list for country is empty.
 That's because it doesn't get populated until you've chosen a value for region from the first select list.

-Once you select the region, it will trigger javascript code in the onchange attribute to dynamically gnerate a list of country items.
+Once you select the region, it will trigger javascript code in the onchange attribute to dynamically generate a list of country items.

-In a real browser we can see this is in action.
-Say I select North America from the dropdown.
+For instance, say I select North America from the dropdown.
 This causes the searchAuxCountryID select dropdown to be populated with the following list of values.

 {% highlight html %}
 <select id="searchAuxCountryID" name="searchAuxCountryID" onchange="PopulateCombo(document.frmSearch.searchAuxStateID);">